 Education and previous experience: B. Sc. in Human Resources Development and Labour Relations, Lund University.
 Holds a position in Human Resources at E.ON Sweden AB and has previous experience as HR-consultant, HR Director at Pergo Europe AB, HR Manager at Clinical Data Care and as representative of Swedish Pharmaceutical Association and Akademikerförbundet SSR.

-Other directorships: -.
+Other directorships/positions: -.

-Terminated board appointments/partnerships over the past five years: Deputy board member in Indus Consulting AB, Board member in Declam AB, Pergo Golv AB.
+Terminated board appointments/partnerships over the past five years: Deputy board member in Indus Consulting AB, Board member in Declam AB.
+Shares in Bong: 50,000.

-Holding in Bong: 50,000 shares.